You can see Helen’s Wilmore’s photos of various stages of metamorphosis, with descriptions of each stage HERE

 This butterfly is a migrant to South Australia.
 Every few years there are immense migratory flights of adult butterflies sometimes with thousands of individuals, commencing in the north of the state and moving south to Adelaide, Mount Gambier and Kangaroo Island.
 Locally common in breeding areas and during southern migrations.
 In the northern breeding areas of South Australia, numbers of the butterfly tend to be more common about their foodplants during the warmer months.
 Most of the migrating butterflies seen in South Australia probably have their origin from the inland areas of New South Wales and Queensland.

-You can learn a lot more about this butterfly on this research-quality website (now managed by the BCSA)
+You can learn a lot more about this butterfly, on the research-quality website now managed by BCSA, (here)

 Wingspan: Male: 55mm, Female: 55mm